helallao/ue-sozluk/README.md

 ## Utility

-* #### [Add Named Reroute Declaration Node]() İsimlendirilmiş düzenleme nodeu.
+* #### [Add Named Reroute Declaration Node]() İsimlendirilmiş düzenleme nodu.

 * #### [Add Reroute Node]()
-Düzenleme nodeu.
+Düzenleme nodu.

 * #### [AntialiasedTextureMask]()
 The AntialiasedTextureMask expression allows you to create a material using a soft (anti-aliased) transition mask.
 The mask can be used to blend between two complex material properties or to fade out an alpha blended material (works well with SoftMasked).
 Simply specify a texture with the mask specified in one channel (red, green, blue, or alpha), set the used channel in the expression and specify the comparison value.
 Assuming the channel stores a grayscale value in the range 0 = black to 1 = white the comparison function defines if the resulting mask should be 0 or 1.
 This expression is a parameter, allowing the Texture property to be overridden by child MaterialInstances.